 C

-ross-pollination [kros-pol-uh-NEY-shuhn] n: interaction or interchange, as between two or more fields of activity or knowledge, that is mutually beneficial and productive
+ross-pollination [kros-pol-uh-NEY-shuhn] n: interaction, as between two or more fields of activity or knowledge, that is mutually beneficial and productive

 On the journalism side I've contributed features, profiles, narratives, and essays to Conde Nast Traveler, NPR, Sports Illustrated, Boston Magazine, Health, Psychology Today, Parenting, Men's Journal, ELLE, Self, and others.
 Studying at the Columbia University School of Journalism left me with an ironclad respect for good research, clear and interesting sentences, and deadlines.

-On the business side I work as a consultant (see LinkedIn) helping organizations with their communications and marketing — from writing and editing articles and publications to handling social media calendars and production schedules.
-I've worked with clients in a wide range of industries, including education, technology, healthcare, renewable energy, politics, sports, and wellness.
+On the business side I work as a consultant (see LinkedIn) helping organizations with their communications and marketing — from writing and editing articles and publications to managing social media and website redesign.
+I've worked in a wide range of industries, including education, technology, healthcare, renewable energy, politics, global travel, sports, and wellness.